AdobeDocs/analytics-platform.en/help/data-ingestion/aepmobilesdk.md

 - Add an identification object based on the Profile Core v2 field group.

+- Define Experience Cloud ID
-- Define ecid as primary identifier and email as identifier.
+-  as primary identifier and email as identifier.

 - Enable the schema for profile